-Although not a single German writer called Confucius and the shengren a “Stoa” or “Stoische Weise” (Stoic sage), one should nevertheless consider this particular type of a sage for comparison’s sake.
-Stoas or die Stoischen Weisen were members of a school of thought founded in Athen by Zeno of Citium around 300 BC, and their teachings became later known as Stoicism.
-Their faith was very similar to that of the sophists (see in later section): their Weisheitslehren or wisdom teachings lost in popularity.
-Stoische Weise taught about virtue, happiness through unaffection, moral conduct, and the cosmic inter-connectiveness and oneness (non-dualism), but mostly they taught how to become indifferent to positive as well as negative emotions.
-The German philosopher Arthur Schopenhauer expressed disdain for the “Stoische Weise” – a sad person who could not enjoy the beauty of neither truth, poetry, nor reality but instead remained ‘a wooden and stiff limb-man with whom you can do nothing; who does not even know where to put all his wisdom; and whose perfect peace, contentment and felicitousness contradicts the very essence of humanity…’
+In Classical Studies, if scholars wrote about sages, what they really meant were Stoic sages.
+Although not a single German orientalist called Confucius and the shengren a ‘Stoa’ or ‘Stoische Weise’ (Stoic sage), one should nevertheless consider this particular Hellenic type of sage for comparison’s sake: Stoas or die Stoischen Weisen were members of a school of thought founded in Athens by Zeno of Citium around 300 BC, and their teachings became known as Stoicism.
+Stoics believed that the absence or suppression of emotions led to happiness.
+Hence the expression ‘calm as a stoic.’
+That such a position could be seen as heartless and callous seems self-evident; the fate of the stoikers was thus very similar to that of the sophists: their Weisheitslehren or wisdom teachings declined in popularity.
+Stoic sages taught about virtue, happiness through unaffection, moral conduct and the cosmic oneness (non-dualism); but mostly they taught how to become indifferent to positive as well as negative emotions.
+The German philosopher Arthur Schopenhauer expressed disdain for the ‘Stoische Weise’ – a sad person who could not enjoy the beauty of neither truth, poetry, nor reality but instead remained ‘a wooden and stiff limb-man with whom you can do nothing; who does not even know where to put all his wisdom; and whose perfect peace, contentment and felicitousness contradicts the very essence of humanity…’